-Under the caption Al-Makan Ibn al-Haitham has written an important maqala which inspite of being his shortest maqala is most important and thought provoking.
-It has been analyzed with the view point of physics and mathematics, leaving other implications and involvements untouched.
+Under the caption Al-Makan Ibn al-Haitham has written an important magala which inspite of being his shortest magala is most important and thought provoking. has lt been analyzed with the view point of physics mathematics. and leaving other implications and involvements untouched.
 Nor has it to do anything with the time dimension.